jeaye/blog.jeaye.com/_drafts/2017-06-30-orchestra-cljs.md

 ### Wrapping up
 ClojureScript's tooling doesn't compare to Clojure's, but it's certainly a capable platform.
-For those working in ClojureScript, do consider using spec and instrumentation to aid in your development.
+For those already working in ClojureScript, be it with React(Native) or anything else, please do consider using spec and instrumentation to aid in your development.
 For those coming to ClojureScript, from Clojure, hopefully these points will save you some time.